Access to Hardcopies

 At All Saints, we endeavour to achieve maximum inclusion for all our children whilst meeting their individual needs.
 This includes those children who speak English as an Additional Language (EAL), which is not considered a Special Education Need.
 All our staff provide differentiated learning opportunities for all our children and provide materials appropriate to their interests and abilities.
 This ensures that all children have full access to the school curriculum.

 We recognise that a Special Educational Need might be an explanation for delayed or slower progress but is not an excuse, and we make every effort to narrow the gap in attainment between vulnerable groups of learners and others.
 We strive to make a clear distinction between “underachievement” – often caused by a poor early experience of learning - and special educational needs.
+Some pupils in our school may be underachieving but will not necessarily have a special educational need.
+It is our responsibility to spot this quickly and ensure that appropriate interventions are put in place to help these pupils catch up.

 Other children will genuinely have special educational needs and this may lead to lower-attainment (though not necessarily to under- achievement).
 It is our responsibility to ensure that children with special educational needs have the maximum opportunity to attain and make progress in line with their peers.
 Accurate assessment of need and carefully planned programmes, which address the root causes of any learning difficulty, are essential ingredients of success for these children.
 These will be provided, initially, through additional support funded from the devolved schools budget.
 Where this funding does not meet an individual’s need we will apply for High Needs Funding from the Local Authority.